Dice (band)

-Dice (Styled as DICE) is an indie rock group from Perth, Western Australia.
+Dice (stylised in all caps) is an indie rock group from Perth, Western Australia.
 Formed in 2020, the band consists of Ben Hodge (vocals, guitar), Sam Barrett-Lennard (drums), Tom King (lead guitar), and Regan Beazley (bass).

 They released their debut studio album Midnight Zoo in August 2024.

 Career

 Early years

 Dice formed in 2020 and emerged on the Perth music scene in 2021, quickly gaining attention with their energetic live performances.
 Their early success was bolstered by significant airplay on Triple J, Australia's leading youth radio station.
 They were featured as a Triple J Unearthed artist in 2022.

 In May 2023, Dice released their sophomore EP, Time Will Tell.
 The EP received extensive airplay on Triple J and featured the singles "Quick to Judge" and "Double Espresso".

 In 2024, Dice embarked on their Quick to Judge national tour, performing in both regional areas and major cities across Australia.

 The band has also performed at major festivals such as Groovin' the Moo and Splendour in the Grass.
 They were also part of the Yours & Owls Festival lineup.